Tap cells to draw

 Modeling Hierarchical Topological Structure in Scientific Images with Graph Neural Networks

-Topological analysis reveals meaningful structure in data from a variety of scientific domains.
-We describe an approach integrating topological priors with graph neural networks for hierarchical feature extraction in scientific images.
+Topological analysis reveals meaningful structure across scientific domains.
+We integrate topological priors with graph neural networks for hierarchical feature extraction in scientific images, treating multi-scale structure as a first-class, learnable representation.

 High-throughput Feature Extraction for Measuring Attributes of Deforming Open-Cell Foams

-Metallic open-cell foams are promising structural materials with applications in multifunctional systems.
-This work presents high-throughput methods for extracting and measuring foam cell attributes during deformation.
+Metallic open-cell foams are promising structural materials for multifunctional systems.
+This work presents high-throughput methods for extracting and measuring foam-cell attributes during deformation.

 A Deterministic Sketch for Geometric Extents